Ayanda247/Shoe-Inventory-System/README.md

 Description

 The Shoe Inventory System is a comprehensive solution for managing shoe inventory efficiently.
 This project leverages object-oriented programming principles to add, update, delete, and view shoes in inventory, with search functionality and categorization by brand, size, and more.
-It's perfect for demonstrating OOP, file handling, and simple GUI development using Tkinter or Flask.
+It's perfect for demonstrating OOP.

 Table of Contents